-When you purchase weed at the dispensary — whether you’re getting a single gram to test out a new grower or investing in a full ounce of your go-to strain — you want to make sure you're getting what you paid for.
-And the only way to know for sure that your cannabis is the proper weight is to weigh it.
+Whether you're at the dispensary looking to get a single gram to test out a new strain or investing in a full ounce of your go-to, you'll want to make sure you're getting what you pay for.
+And the only way to know for sure that your cannabis is the proper weight is to weigh it with a scale.

-Your budtender should weigh out your cannabis in clear view; this way, you can see exactly how many grams are being weighed out — and how that corresponds to how much you asked for.
-If you get to the dispensary and can't remember the gram conversions, just ask your budtender; he or she will be able to tell you how many grams are in an eighth, quarter, half, or ounce — and then can weigh out your weed to show you that the cannabis you're taking home is the accurate weight.
+If you're buying flower from a bulk bin, the budtender should weigh your cannabis in clear view.
+If you get to the dispensary and can't remember the gram conversions, just ask your budtender; they will be able to tell you how many grams are in an eighth, quarter, half, or ounce and then weigh out the weed to show you that the cannabis you're taking home is the amount you paid for.

-In some states with adult-use cannabis laws, flower is required to come pre-packaged and was measured prior to arriving to the dispensary.
-If you still want to ensure that its the weight indicated on the packaged, you can weigh the flower with a scale at home.
+In some states with adult-use cannabis laws, flower is required to come pre-packaged so it was measured prior to arriving at the dispensary.
+If you still want to ensure that it's the weight indicated on the package, you can weigh the flower with a scale at home.

 Want to learn more about common weed measurements and how they compare to other weed weights?
 Check out these articles: